-Arab states issue demands to Qatar, report says
+Qatar told to close Al Jazeera, reduce Iran ties in list of demands | CNN

 The Arab nations cut ties with Qatar on June 5, accusing it of supporting terrorism and destabilizing the region.

-The four countries say that the list will become void if Qatar fails to comply in the 10-day period.
+The four countries say the list will become void if Qatar fails to comply within the 10-day period.

-Qatari officials have not yet responded to CNN's requests for comment but said they would issue a statement later Friday.

-But on Monday, Qatar's Foreign Affairs Minister Sheikh Mohammed bin Abdulrahman Al-Thani said the country would only begin negotiations to end the crisis after measures taken against the country were lifted.

-"We can not expect an end to the crisis, solutions are not yet developed and the countries besieged Qatar have not provided any clear reasons for the steps they have taken," he said.

-The four Arab nations called on Qatar to sever ties with the Muslim Brotherhood, ISIS, al Qaeda, Hezbollah and Jabhat Fateh al Sham.
+They called on Qatar to sever ties with the Muslim Brotherhood, ISIS, al Qaeda, Hezbollah and Jabhat Fateh al Sham.

-The list of demands was presented to Qatar by neighboring Kuwait, which is acting as a mediator in the crisis, the Qatari-owned Al Jazeera reported.
-It was released more than two weeks after Saudi Arabia led a coordinated freeze by nine countries on diplomatic and trade relations with Qatar.
+The list of demands was presented to Qatar by Kuwait and was released more than two weeks after Saudi Arabia led a coordinated freeze by nine countries on diplomatic and trade relations with Qatar.

-The list also demands that Qatar pay reparations to the four countries for damages or costs incurred because of Qatari policies, according to Reuters.
+The list also demands that Qatar pay reparations to the four countries for damages or costs incurred because of Qatari policies.

 It says the demands will be monitored and involve monthly reports in the first year, then every three months the next year, then annually for 10 years, the official reportedly said.

-Earlier this week, US State Department spokeswoman Heather Nauert said that Washington was "mystified" by the failure of Saudi Arabia and its allies to justify the ongoing isolation of Qatar, a key US partner in the fight against ISIS.
+Earlier this week, US State Department spokeswoman Heather Nauert said Washington was “mystified” by the failure of Saudi Arabia and its allies to justify the ongoing isolation of Qatar, a key US partner in the fight against ISIS.

-"The more time goes by, the more doubt is raised about the actions taken by Saudi Arabia and the UAE."
+“The more time goes by, the more doubt is raised about the actions taken by Saudi Arabia and the UAE,” she said.

+On Friday, Qatar’s transport minister said the United Nations’ International Civil Aviation Organization had decided to hold a hearing on June 30 regarding the air embargo on Qatar, state media reported.

 Turkey defends Qatar base

-On Friday, Turkish Defense Minister Fikri Isik tried to allay criticism of the Turkish base in Qatar and warned against intervention.
+Friday, Turkish Defense Minister Fikri Isik tried to allay criticism of the Turkish base in Qatar and warned against intervention.

-"I can say that the Turkish base in Qatar is for the training of Qatari soldiers and for the security of Qatar and the region.
-No one should be uncomfortable by this," he told NTV on Friday.
+“I can say that the Turkish base in Qatar is for the training of Qatari soldiers and for the security of Qatar and the region.
+No one should be uncomfortable by this,” he told Turkish channel NTV on Friday.

 “I have not seen this request officially, but if it exists then it would be construed as intervening in bilateral relations.”